 There were other times when a DIRECTV representative would try to sell or upsell us after we asked about packages, channels, etc., but none were too pushy.
 Also, when we asked representatives to explain fees, they usually gave us clear, no-nonsense answers.
 Overall, we can say our experience with DIRECTV was positive.
-We’re not sure if customer service will take a hit as a result of the AT&T and DIRECTV merger, but time will tell.

 What others say about DIRECTV

 We think the American Customer Satisfaction Index (ACSI) is one of the best sources for unbiased research on customer satisfaction, and it rates DIRECTV as third in the entire television service industry2—but that’s not necessarily a great thing.
 TV service as a whole is known for poor customer satisfaction, so being third in an industry that could be better is nothing to brag about.

 Still, DIRECTV beats a handful of other TV providers for customer satisfaction, so we say take it with a grain of salt.
 DIRECTV is better than most, but it still needs improvement.